 Constipation: Some worms, because of their shape and large size. can physically obstruct certain organs.
 Heavy worm infections can block the common bile duct and the intestinal tract, making elimination infrequent and difficult.

-Diarrhoea: Certain parasites, primarily protozoa, produce a prostaglandin (hormonelike substances found in various human tissues) which creates a sodium and chloride loss that leads to frequent watery stools.
-The diarrhoea process in parasite infection is, therefore, a function of the parasite, not the body’s attempt to rid itself of an infectious organism.
+Diarrhoea: Certain parasites, primarily protozoa, produce a prostaglandin (hormone-like substances found in various human tissues) which creates a sodium and chloride loss that leads to frequent watery stools.
+The diarrhoea process in a parasite infection is, therefore, a function of the parasite, not the body’s attempt to rid itself of an infectious organism.

 Gas and Bloating: Some parasites live in the upper small intestine where the inflammation they produce causes both gas and bloating.
 The situation can be magnified when hard-to-digest foods such as beans and raw fruits and vegetables are eaten.
 Persistent abdominal distention is a frequent sign of hidden invaders.
 These gastrointestinal symptoms can persist intermittently for many months or years if the parasites are not eliminated from the body.

 Joint and muscle aches and pains: Parasites are known to migrate to encyst (become enclosed in a sac) in joint fluids, and worms can encyst in muscles.
-Once Ads happens, pain becomes evident and is often assumed to be caused by arthritis Joint and muscle pains and inflammation are also the result of tissue damage caused by some parasites of the body’s ongoing immune response to then- presence.
+Once Ads happens, pain becomes evident and is often assumed to be caused by arthritis Joint and muscle pains and inflammation are also the results of tissue damage caused by some parasites of the body’s ongoing immune response to their- presence.

 Anaemia: Some varieties of intestinal worms attach themselves to the mucosal lining of the intestines and then leach nutrients from the human host.
 If they are present in large enough numbers, they can create enough blood loss to cause a type of iron deficiency or pernicious